threefoldfoundation/www_threefold_cloud/content/page/compute/brandPanel2/brandPanel.md

 link: '#'
 ---

-With ZFlist, host your workloads in a next-generation docker-compatible container environment that offers superior solation though the use of mini VMs
+With ZFlist, host your workloads in a next-generation docker-compatible container environment that offers superior solation though the use of mini VMs.